-Holes for rivets must be pre-drilled.
+Holes for screws must be pre-drilled.
 This activity can be done off-site prior to installation.
-For Surround rivets, a 9.5mm carbide tipped drill bit with centering tip must be used to accommodate the Surround rivet.
-Do not use hammer action when drilling.
+Use the recommended counter sinking tool for countersunk head screws and a 6.0 - 6.5mm masonry or ceramic drill bit for pre-drilling.